This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 If you have a tight-fitting bandage, you can remove it in 24 to 48 hours, or as directed.
-Ask your healthcare provider when your incision can get wet.
-Carefully wash around the incision with soap and water.
-It is okay to let soap and water gently run over your incision.
-Do not scrub your incision.
+Ask your healthcare provider when your incision area can get wet.
+Carefully wash around the area with soap and water.
+It is okay to let soap and water gently run over it.
+Do not scrub the area.
 Dry the area and put on new, clean bandages as directed.
 Change your bandages when they get wet or dirty.
 If you have strips of medical tape, let them fall of on their own.
 It may take 10 to 14 days for them to fall off.
-Check your incision every day for signs of infection such as redness, swelling, or pus.
-Do not put powders or lotions on your incision.
+Check every day for signs of infection, such as redness, swelling, or pus.
+Do not put powders or lotions on the area.

 - Rest for 24 to 48 hours.
 Do not run, lift, push or pull with your arms, or play sports.
-These activities may put too much stress on your incision.
+These activities may put too much stress on your incision area.
 Short walks around the house are okay.
 Ask your healthcare provider when you can return to your normal activities.